 According to the US Bureau of Labor Statistics, the number of insurance professionals aged 55 years and older has increased 74% in the last ten years.
-In next five years 25% will be at retirement age.
+In next five years, 25% will be at retirement age.

 Did You Know?

-- 33% of the schools offering the InVEST program have a diverse or minority-based school populations.
+- 33% of the schools offering the Invest program have a diverse or minority-based school populations.

 - IIABA State Associations and Young Agents are getting involved.
-National African American Insurance Association (NAAIA) has made InVEST part of its strategic plan, has volunteers going into the classroom and have started new programs.
+National African American Insurance Association (NAAIA) has made Invest part of its strategic plan, has volunteers going into the classroom and have started new programs.

 - Mini-Caliper profiles are offered to match students to their “dream job.”
-On the InVEST website, students can research a college where they can study insurance or look for internships or entry-level jobs.
+On the Invest website, students can research a college where they can study insurance or look for internships or entry-level jobs.

-In 2016, 79 students received InVEST scholarships totaling $73,500 to pursue insurance careers.
-In last ten years, InVEST has awarded a half million dollars to students.
+In 2019, 39 students received Invest scholarships totaling $53,500 to pursue insurance careers.
+In last ten years, Invest has awarded $500,000 to students.